budding-tech-savvy/-analysis-of-covid-data-by-power-bi/README.md

  my almost concentratioon was on designing this dashboard.
  4.my mainly concentration was on formatting because i know my impression is last impression
+ 5. I have added a URL using a snap  of bitcoin if you think that you do not have cognizance knowledge of cryptocurrency then click on this picture pressing the ctrl+click keys consequently you will reach Wikipedia where you will get insightful content related to cryptocurrency.